Nebulizing your baby or child with saline is a common treatment for RSV and will likely keep many of them out of the hospital.

 “A total of 91 COVID-19 subjects (85%) utilized the nebulized solution.
 They reported no adverse effects.
 We have been using nebulized saline/hydrogen peroxide at this concentration for over two decades in his practice.
 Is nebulized peroxide diluted with saline, with or without iodine, dangerous?
 No. There’s no evidence to suggest there’s a danger to this protocol, unless you radically violate recommendations on dilution.” ~Dr. David Brownstein

-Note: to optimize your benefits, be sure to obtain an electric tabletop nebulizer.
+Note: to optimize your benefits and success, be sure to obtain an electric tabletop nebulizer.
 Dr. Mercola points out, the battery-driven handheld versions aren’t as effective.
 In nearly all cases where patients were not getting better, they were using a handheld nebulizer.
-Once they got a more powerful version that can drive the peroxide deep into the lungs, the treatment worked as it should.
+Once they got the more powerful version that can drive the peroxide deep into the lungs, the treatment worked as it should.

 Many have used 3% in the brown bottle in an emergency to stay out of the hospital.